-Sámi Museum Siida is the national museum of the Finnish Sámi population and a national specialised museum in Finland.
+The Sámi Museum Siida is a national museum responsible for its special field, Sámi culture, and a regional museum responsible for tasks concerning cultural environments in the Sámi Area.
 We store the spiritual and material culture of the Finnish Sámi in our collections and display it in exhibitions and publications.
 Our main purpose is to support the identity and the cultural self-esteem of the Sámi.
 The Sámi Museum has partnering museums that store Sámi culture in the Nordic countries and in Russia.
 We are also a member of the world’s indigenous people’s museum network.

 The Sámi association Sámi Litto – Saamelaisten yhdistys ry. founded the Sámi Museum in 1959.
 The construction of the open-air museum and the collection of museum pieces began at this same time.
 The open-air museum’s first buildings were moved to the present museum area in 1960.
 Inari’s Sámi Museum opened to the public in summer 1963 as the first independent Sámi museum in the Nordic countries.